rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 |**Syncs to Mobile Device**| X | X | X | X | X |  |
 |**Available in webmail**|  X | X | X | X | X | X |

 Note: Upgrading to Rackspace Email PLUS DOES NOT require a migration.
-See [link] for details on upgrading from Rackspace Email to Rackspace Email PLUS.
+See [Upgrade to Rackspace Email Plus](/how-to/upgrade-to-rackspace-email-plus/) for details on upgrading from Rackspace Email to Rackspace Email PLUS.

 |Microsoft Exchange|